Confidential Legal Memorandum

 Background

-Over two decades, he systematically acquired, restored, and activated a string of historic buildings stretching from Spring Garden Street to Poplar Street, transforming one of Philadelphia's most blighted corridors into a nationally recognized hub of culture, dining, and residential life.
+Over two decades, we systematically acquired, restored, and activated a string of historic buildings stretching from Spring Garden Street to Poplar Street, transforming one of Philadelphia's most blighted corridors into a nationally recognized hub of culture, dining, and residential life.

 North Broad Street Philadelphia corridor development